asshah4/pixel/endocarditis.md

 RP [081262093] - SVC/RA junction mass in RA on TEE, not necessarily seen on TTE

+JL [073861601] - AV vegetation of unknown etiology with pending dehiscence

 # Potential Plans

 Question: How can we use pixel density ratios to evaluate vegetation infectious status?